DexlizeProject/dexlize-network-contract/README.md

 }
 ```

-### Sell bill Example
+### Resting order selled Example
-you can add the bill selled by transfering the token that want to be selled, meanwhile the eos token
+you can add the order selled by transfering the token that want to be selled, meanwhile the eos token
 you want to be cost that would be set in the memo

 ```js